SECURE YOUR SPOT FOR THE KONG AGENTIC ERA WORLD TOUR GOVERN A2A TRAFFIC WITH KONG'S NEW AGENT GATEWAY DON’T MISS API + AI SUMMIT 2026 SEPT 30 – OCT 1

 Kong combines [_Kong Identity_](https://konghq.com/blog/enterprise/api-management-and-identity)_Kong Identity_, the [_developer portal_](https://konghq.com/products/kong-konnect/features/developer-portal)_developer portal_, application registration, and scoped access controls to support self-service access in an enterprise-oriented fashion.
 RBAC is applied at per-resource granularity, with Custom Teams, Per-Entity permissions, region scoping, IdP group-to-team mapping, and a separate deny-by-default RBAC layer in the developer portal.

-LiteLLM's role tiers cover per-team and per-key access, but not per-resource RBAC, region scoping, or a built-in developer portal with its own RBAC.
+LiteLLM offers per-team, per-key, and per-user role tiers, plus object-level permissions for MCP servers, vector stores, and tools.
+However, it does not offer region scoping or a separate developer portal with its own independent RBAC layer.
 As self-service scales across business units and geographies, LiteLLM teams may have to pay for that gap with additional application code and admin queues.

 ### Cost control and monetization

-Uber [_recently acknowledged_](https://finance.yahoo.com/sectors/technology/articles/ubers-anthropic-ai-push-hits-223109852.html)_recently acknowledged_ running through its entire 2026 AI coding budget before the end of April, and 84% of companies [_report_](https://www.mavvrik.ai/state-of-ai-cost-governance-report/)_report_ more than a 6% hit to gross margin from AI costs.
-The companies that win with AI will not just win because they have the best models.
-They will win because they have the best unit economics.
-Cost governance is now a top reason teams stand up an AI gateway.
+**Why it matters:** Uber [_recently acknowledged_](https://finance.yahoo.com/sectors/technology/articles/ubers-anthropic-ai-push-hits-223109852.html)_recently acknowledged_ running through its entire 2026 AI coding budget before the end of April, and 84% of companies [_report_](https://www.mavvrik.ai/state-of-ai-cost-governance-report/)_report_ more than a 6% hit to gross margin from AI costs.
+Reactive billing alerts only tell you the damage after it's done.
+Real cost governance has to act at the gateway layer, before the expensive token is generated.

-To establish a centralized AI cost control gateway pattern, teams must move away from reactive billing alerts.
-LiteLLM supports basic budget tracking and lightweight spend controls, which report on overages after the fact.
+On the spend side, LiteLLM supports real-time budget enforcement, TPM and RPM rate limits, per-key, team, user, and model budgets with reset durations, and semantic caching.
 Kong takes this further by applying policy granularity directly to cost governance: token-aware rate limiting, prompt filtering, semantic caching, and per-consumer or per-agent entitlements that act at the gateway layer before a single expensive output token is generated.

 ### Built-in metering and billing

 LiteLLM hooks into external billing workflows, which may work for teams that just need lightweight spend controls.
 Kong provides a more complete built-in answer. [_Metering and billing is part of the Kong platform_](https://konghq.com/products/kong-konnect/features/usage-based-metering-and-billing)_Metering and billing is part of the Kong platform_ and supports token and request metering across API and AI traffic, along with flexible dimensions for pricing and customer identification.
-This makes it simple to set up billing and chargeback by token usage directly within the platform.
-Usage data also connects directly to platform-level governance, chargeback, and monetization, rather than being treated as a separate afterthought.
+Billing and chargeback by token usage can be set up directly within the platform, with usage data connecting to platform-level governance and monetization rather than being treated as a separate afterthought.

 LiteLLM does not publish comparable patching SLAs, uptime guarantees, or SLSA attestations in its public documentation.
 This leaves LiteLLM teams to negotiate those commitments individually or absorb the risk on their own, while Kong customers receive them as standard contractual posture.

-Supply chain risk is where these commitments can matter most: the [_March 2026 LiteLLM supply chain incident_](https://securitylabs.datadoghq.com/articles/litellm-compromised-pypi-teampcp-supply-chain-campaign/)_March 2026 LiteLLM supply chain incident_ is a clear example.
+**Why it matters:** Supply chain risk is where these commitments can matter most: the [_March 2026 LiteLLM supply chain incident_](https://securitylabs.datadoghq.com/articles/litellm-compromised-pypi-teampcp-supply-chain-campaign/)_March 2026 LiteLLM supply chain incident_ is a clear example.
+A routine package update can quietly ship malicious code into your environment, and the only thing standing between that payload and production is the vendor's release integrity practices.

 Datadog Security Labs reported that two LiteLLM releases on PyPI, 1.82.7 and 1.82.8, were published with malicious code as part of a broader supply-chain campaign.
 This was not a fake package or typosquat.
-It was a compromise of the real package, and the payload was designed to harvest secrets and credentials, exfiltrate data, install persistence, and potentially spread in Kubernetes environments. [_Kong was not affected_](https://konghq.com/blog/news/kong-not-affected-by-the-pypi-distributed-litellm-supply-chain-attack)_Kong was not affected_ by this incident.
+It was a compromise of the real package, and the payload was designed to harvest secrets and credentials, exfiltrate data, install persistence, and potentially spread in Kubernetes environments. [_Kong was not affected by this incident_](https://konghq.com/blog/news/kong-not-affected-by-the-pypi-distributed-litellm-supply-chain-attack)_Kong was not affected by this incident_.

 ## Conclusion: Which AI gateway is built for production?